Animating concepts through motion design and AI exploration

 #1

 I picked: Set in Miami, Science Fiction Genre, Audience of 18-25 year olds.
-I first storyboarded a 30 second trailer and a 30 second title sequence on paper.
-Then, I knew I wanted to explore AI prompting to create the video clips & sound I brainstormed.
-After lots of trial and error, I compiled all the clips together and used my new motion design skills as well as video editing skills to create the teaser and title sequence.
-I also created a promotional poster and a title card for Netflix for fun.
+First, I storyboarded a 30 second trailer and a 30 second title sequence.
+Then, I wanted to explore AI prompting to create the video clips & sound mixing I concepted.
+After lots of trial and error, I compiled these clips together and used my new motion design skills as well as video editing skills to create the teaser and title sequence.

 #2

-Tell a story using an ampersand (&), opposite words, and an emoji
+Using an ampersand (&), opposite words, and an emoji to tell a story.

 #3